franckLdx/ts-retry/README.md

 - `maxTry`: maximum calls to fn.
 - `lastDelay`: the previous delay, undefined when no delay has been computed yet.
 - `lastResult`: the last result, undefined is last call to fn failed
+- `lastError`: the last error, undefined if last call to fn succeeded

 ## Until family